By Trish Mikkelson

 I believe that it is much easier to live these values if we have a foundation of spiritual practices on which we build which are included in this article.

 All of these values are designed to help us have a balance between autonomy and interdependence.
 Usually, when people live together there is the temptation to give up self in order to conform.
 Having these values in common will help us to be our ideal version of ourselves with others.
+We aspire to live to our highest potential so that we can be more effective in creating the vegan utopia which we yearn to see happen--a world where all of life thrives.

 Abilities and disabilities: We choose to encourage focusing on building up our strengths in what is known as strength-based practice.
 Everyone has abilities and disabilities, and create an environment where everyone can thrive.
 More here: